petersen65/PL0/README.md

 * Feb 9, 2024 - [v1.0.0](https://github.com/petersen65/pl0/releases/tag/v1.0.0)
 	* initial version of scanner, parser, emitter, emulator, and compiler
 	* generation and emulation of IL/0 code from PL/0 source code
-	* two pass scanner: basic and sliding scanning to cover more complex scenarios with multiple characters per token
+	* two phase scanner: basic and sliding scanning to cover more complex scenarios with multiple characters per token
-	* single pass parser: recursive descent parser directly calls emitter while analyzing token stream
+	* single phase parser: recursive descent parser directly calls emitter while analyzing token stream
 	* intel like emulator: the generated IL/0 code can be executed with the emulator that looks a little bit like a x86_64 cpu

 * Mar 3 2024 - [v1.1.0](https://github.com/petersen65/pl0/releases/tag/v1.1.0)